Adityagarg-github/Calee/README.md

 The Calee app is a calendar and events management app designed specifically for IIT Ropar.
-It is a mobile app that provides a platform for three different types of users - admin, faculty, and student.
+It is a mobile app that provides a platform for four different types of users - admin, faculty, students and clubs

 **Tech Stack**